Real-time QR Code Recognition on Android with YOLO and Dynamsoft Barcode Reader

 Prerequisites

-How to Use OpenCV SDK in Android Project
+Integrating OpenCV SDK into Your Android Project

-1. Unzip opencv-4.5.5-android-sdk.zip.
+1. Download and unzip opencv-4.5.5-android-sdk.zip.

-3. In settings.gradle, add:
+3. In your settings.gradle file, add:

 include ':opencv'

-4. Add the OpenCV dependency to app/build.gralde:
+4. Add the OpenCV dependency to your app/build.gralde file:

 dependencies {